-There is this concept of natural talent that a lot of people explore because most people are told that it is essential for success and it’s just “sexy” to think that people are super-heroes, in their own right.
+There is this concept of natural talent that a lot of people explore because most people are told that it is an ingredient essential for success and it’s just “sexy” to think that people are super-heroes, in their own right.

 Leaders in this type of research (my fav is Malcolm Gladwell) will tell you that elite performers in anything DID NOT learn quicker than anyone else.